cognitiveinteractiontracking/calibration/README.md

 tbd

-## yaml_handler.py
+## calibrator.py

-Load calibration.yaml (sensor pose, path rosbag tracking data) via rosparam.
+Load `calibration.yaml` (sensor pose, path rosbag tracking data) via rosparam.
 It performs a calibration of given sensors by graph optimization provided from g2o.
-Via dynamic reconfiguration it calibrates the cameras from launch file calibration_demo (run it after launching).
+Via dynamic reconfiguration it calibrates the cameras from launch file `calibration_demo` (run it after launching).

 ### Preliminaries for Installation